Westpac: Business Bank

 The Business Bank is responsible for sales and service of its small-to-medium enterprise, commercial and agribusiness customers in Australia, as well as asset and equipment finance and operates under the Westpac, St George Bank, BankSA and Bank of Melbourne brands.

 Business and corporate customers (businesses with facilities typically up to $150 million) are provided with a wide range of banking and financial products and services, including specialist advice for cash flow finance, trade finance, automotive and equipment finance, property finance, transaction banking and treasury services.
 Sales and service activities for business and corporate customers are conducted by relationship managers via business banking centres, internet and customer service centre channels.

 BT

 BT is the wealth management brand of the Westpac Group.

 Funds Management operations include the manufacture and distribution of investment, superannuation products and investment platforms including Panorama, BT Wrap and Asgard.
 Insurance solutions cover the manufacturing and distribution of life, general and lenders mortgage insurance.

 Westpac Institutional Bank

 Westpac Institutional Bank (WIB) delivers a broad range of financial services to commercial, corporate, institutional and government customers.

-WIB operates through dedicated industry relationship and specialist product teams, with expert knowledge in transactional banking, financial and debt capital markets, specialized capital, margin lending, broking and alternative investment solutions.
+WIB operates through industry relationships that allow them to deliver specialist products, with knowledge in transactional banking, financial and debt capital markets, specialised capital, margin lending, broking and alternative investment solutions.

 Customers are supported through operations in Australia, New Zealand, the US, the UK, and Asian centres.